secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/MacOS Fundamentals/MacOS Basic Usage/Networking.md

 - From here, we can view and manage our network devices and their settings and create new networks.
 - To view the interface's configuration details, click the `Advanced` radial button (green arrow below), and a new pop-up window will appear.
 - #### View or Modify Details
 	- The screen above will appear and provide you with the interface information you wish to view.
-I
-	- f you want to modify the interface, choose the option you wish to set or change.
+	- If you want to modify the interface, choose the option you wish to set or change.
 	- For example, to change our IP, we will need to move the `Configure IPv4` to `Manually` setting instead of "`Using DHCP`".
-When done, select `Apply` or our changes will not persist.
+	- When done, select `Apply` or our changes will not persist.

 > **Note:** As of now, the recommended way to manage your networking settings for macOS is through the System Settings Network Manager.
 It is possible to make changes via the CLI, but they may not persist through a reboot as the manager will overwrite the settings you place at boot.